jason-weirather/GSVA/README.md

 ##### You're done.
 Thats it.
 Enjoy, check your output.

+Running outside of docker on your system is just as easy (actually easier) but you need to have the required programs installed (see below).

 ```
 $ cat example_pathways.csv | cut -f 1-3 -d ',' | head -n 6
 name,S-1,S-2